 The FCS is manufactured in plants which meet all applicable federal, state and local environmental regulations.
-VALLEY CHEMICAL SOLUTIONS asserts that there are no extraordinary circumstances pertaining to the manufacture of the FCS such as 1) unique emission circumstances are not adequately addressed by general or specific emission requirements (including occupational) promulgated by Federal, State or local environmental agencies and the emissions may harm the environment; 2) a proposed action threatens a violation of Federal, State or local environmental laws or requirements (40 CFR 1508.27(b)(10)); and 3) production associated with a proposed action may adversely affect a species or the critical habitat of a species determined under the Endangered Species Act or the Convention on International Trade in Endangered Species of Wild Fauna and Flora to be endangered or threatened, or wild fauna or flora that are entitled to special protection under some other Federal law.
+VALLEY CHEMICAL SOLUTIONS asserts that there are no extraordinary circumstances pertaining to the manufacture of the FCS such as 1) unique emission circumstances are not adequately addressed by general or specific emission requirements promulgated by Federal, State or local environmental agencies and the emissions may harm the environment; 2) a proposed action threatens a violation of Federal, State or local environmental laws or requirements (40 CFR 1508.27(b)(10)); and 3) production associated with a proposed action may adversely affect a species or the critical habitat of a species determined under the Endangered Species Act or the Convention on International Trade in Endangered Species of Wild Fauna and Flora to be endangered or threatened, or wild fauna or flora that are entitled to special protection under some other Federal law.

 b.
-Introduction of substances into the environment as a result of use/disposal: For the purposes of this Environmental Assessment, it is assumed that treated wastewater will be discharged directly to surface waters in accordance with the plants' National Pollutant Discharge Elimination System (NPDES) permit.
+Introduction of substances into the environment as a result of use/disposal:

+For the purposes of this Environmental Assessment, it is assumed that treated wastewater will be discharged directly to surface waters in accordance with the plants' National Pollutant Discharge Elimination System (NPDES) permit.

-Introduction of the components of the product into the environment will result from use of the product as an antimicrobial agent in processing and chill water and spray application onto carcasses, and the subsequent disposal of such water and spray drainage into the processing plant wastewater treatment facility.
+Introduction of the components of the product into the environment will result from use of the product as an antimicrobial agent in processing and chill water and spray application onto carcasses, parts and organs, and the subsequent disposal of such water and spray drainage into the processing plant wastewater treatment facility.
 The total amount of product used at a typical facility can be estimated, although the actual amounts used will vary, depending on equipment used and the number of carcasses processed.
 The same concentrated FCS will be used to generate the desired treatment concentrations for poultry, meat, and preformed poultry and meat products.

-All calculations used in this EA are based on the assumption that all process water used in poultry and meat processing plants is treated at the maximum concentration of PAA specified for the applications listed in Section 4a above, i.e. at 2000 ppm PAA for poultry applications, 495 ppm PAA for preformed poultry applications, at 2000 ppm PAA for meat applications, and at 495 ppm PAA for preformed meat applications.
+All calculations used in this EA are based on the assumption that all process water used in poultry and meat processing plants is treated at the maximum concentration of PLA specified for the applications listed in Section 4a above, i.e. at 1000 ppm PLA for whole or cut meat and poultry applications and at 495 ppm PLA for processed and preformed meat and poultry applications.

-Treatment of the process water at the on-site wastewater treatment plant is expected to result in nearly 100% degradation of the peroxyacetic acid, hydrogen peroxide, and acetic acid.
-Specifically, PAA will break down into oxygen and acetic acid and HP will break down into oxygen and water.2 Acetic acid undergoes dissociation in water to acetate anion and the hydrated proton.
-The anion is subsequently rapidly biodegraded by ambient aerobic microorganisms to carbon dioxide and water.3 This expectation is based on the half-lives of peroxyacetic acid, hydrogen peroxide and acetic acid as described in section 7 of this Assessment.
-Based on this, a quantitative evaluation of the environmental impacts for these compounds is not necessary.
+Treatment of the process water at the on-site wastewater treatment plant is expected to result in nearly 100% degradation of the peroxylactic acid, hydrogen peroxide, and lactic acid.
+Specifically, PLA will break down into oxygen and lactic acid (the same process by which peracetic acid breaks down into acetic acid and oxygen) and hydrogen peroxide will break down into oxygen and water.^{2a} Lactic acid undergoes dissociation in water to lactate anion and the hydrated proton.
+The anion is subsequently rapidly biodegraded by ambient aerobic